 3. If it persists, plug your computer directly into the NBN box using an Ethernet cable and create a dialer on the computer.

-- Fill in the User name and password (check your email for the NBN account username and password provided to you)
+Fill in the User name and password (check your email for the NBN account username and password, otherwise, contact us to get these details)

 As there are many things that can affect your internet speed, here are some friendly reminders: